-I was twenty-six and living in New York City when my boyfriend of three years finally ended our relationship, sending me into a reckoning with every un-distilled idea I had about the durability of true love.
+I was twenty-six when my boyfriend of three years finally ended our relationship, sending me into a reckoning with every un-distilled idea I had about the durability of true love.
 I called my mother every day for two weeks and sobbed into the receiver.
-She listened steadfastly until one day she interrupted with, “Listen, do you need a subscription to The New Yorker?”
+She listened quietly and steadfastly, until one day she interrupted with, “Listen, do you need a subscription to The New Yorker?”

 “Yes.”
 I whimpered.

-These days I can afford my own subscription, though my copy of the magazine has been on my mom’s dime ever since that day, nearly twenty-five years ago now.
-Back then, I was living on the west side of Hoboken, NJ, and commuting daily to my job in Secaucus with a sports television show.
+These days I can afford my own subscription, though my copy of the magazine has been my mother’s gift ever since that day, nearly twenty five years ago.
+Back then, I was living on the west side of Hoboken, NJ, commuting to my job in Secaucus with a sports television show.
 I earned an annual salary of $23,000 – a sizable leap from the $18,000 I’d made at my former job as a magazine’s receptionist.
-Still relatively broke, I paid $375 for a room in a dingy apartment that I shared with a co-worker, where, from my window, I watched an able-bodied white guy with a ponytail double-park on my block anytime between midnight and four AM every few nights.
-He’d pop open his trunk, swiftly hand off crack to two stumbling, skinny black women, and was then gone as fast as he came.
+Still relatively broke, I paid $375 for a room in a dingy but pleasant-enough apartment that I shared with a co-worker, where, from my window, I watched an able-bodied, young white guy with a ponytail double-park on my block anytime between midnight and 4 AM every few nights.
+He’d pop open his trunk, swiftly hand off crack to two stumbling, skinny black women, and was gone as fast as he came.
 You could almost believe you hadn’t seen it.

-My attachment to this magazine was tested really only once during a difficult moment about twenty years ago when they changed their font.
+My love for this magazine is undying to this day, and was tested really only once, during a difficult moment about twenty years ago when an issue arrived bearing a completely different font throughout its pages.
 I called my mother in a quasi-hysterical state.
 “What is this?
 It doesn’t even look like the same magazine!”

 “Get over it, and read the “Talk of the Town” on page eighteen,” she advised, before rightfully hanging up.
 To me, the font-change served as a metaphor for the rapidly gentrifying city, and it stoked my resistance.
 I was watching younger, richer people take over New York – people who needed a cleaner font, I supposed.
 Of course, four issues later, I couldn’t recall the previous decades-long font, so my mom was right.

-My mother’s and my New Yorker exchange intensified over this past year, when Covid dealt us a mainly phone-relationship and we were looking for excuses to be in more consistent touch.
-She and my stepdad, her husband of thirty years, were both terminally ill and telling anyone who would listen that they were racing each other to the finish line.
-When he won, we invited my mother to come live in Connecticut with our family, for what was predicted to be the remaining two to four more months of her own tapering life.
+My mother’s and my New Yorker exchange intensified over this past year plus, when Covid dealt us a mainly phone-relationship, and we were looking for excuses to be in constant touch.
+She and my stepdad, her husband of thirty years, were both terminally ill and telling their doctors and anyone else who would listen, that they were racing each other to the finish line.
+When he won, we invited my mother to come live in Connecticut with our family, for what was predicted to be the remaining two to four months of her own tapering life.

 Once she arrived, she settled right in.
 While at first she was celebratory of our family’s various music lessons, for instance, she swiftly transitioned to complaining disruptively, particularly during my weekly online piano instruction.
 Somehow she could hear well enough to condemn my plinking, but not well enough to discern my teacher’s voice through the computer.

-“Stop, stop, stop – doing…. that,” she called out from her chair, eyes shut, facing away from me.
-I compensated by leaning closer and closer to the computer, as if my wide-screen face might somehow drown out her background commentary, but after three lessons of this, I gave up and all but ordered her to stay in her room on Mondays from 1-1:30, stating that I couldn’t focus enough to learn an instrument under such duress.
+“Stop, stop, stop – doing that,” she called out from her chair, eyes shut, facing away from me.
+I completely ignored her requests and tried to compensate by leaning closer and closer to the computer, as if my wide-screen face might drown out her background commentary, but after three lessons of this, I gave up and all but ordered her to stay in her room on Mondays from one to one thirty, stating that I couldn’t focus enough to learn an instrument under such duress.

 “I keep forgetting you’re having a lesson, I won’t say anything else,” she sort of, but not really, apologized.
 When, a few weeks later, the stairs became too dangerous and her confusion transformed to all-out hallucinations, upstairs is where she stayed – and where we all mostly stayed to be with her – until almost the very end of her life.